makinacorpus/php-layout/README.md

 $string = $renderer->render($topLevel);
 ```

-Which should give you for the ``$string`` the XML representation we did show
+Which should give you for the ``$string`` the HTML representation we did show
 before.

-# Why is it very fast to render?
+# Why should it render fast?

 When you ask for rendering, two very important things are done: